JVT038/MetaTube/README.md

 - [ ] Add a function to allow users to download the song onto their device
 - [ ] Add in-built file explorer, making manual paths optional
 - [ ] Add some nice animations
+- [ ] Add ability to manually set video width & height, if a video type has been selected
 - [ ] Catch and show errors properly
 - [ ] Support looking for YouTube videos and downloading them
 - [ ] Support querying the Musicbrainz database and matching YouTube videos with them